 Interest expense on long-term debt, excluding structured notes, is monitored and managed relative to certain indices, such as the London Interbank Offered Rate, that are relevant to the financial services industry.
 This approach to term funding best reflects the sensitivity of both our liabilities and our assets to changes in interest rates.
-Our average funding cost, which is allocated to the divisions, remained largely unchanged from December 31, 2011 as compared to the end of 2010.
+Our average funding cost, which is allocated to the divisions, remained largely unchanged at December 31, 2012 as compared to the end of 2011.